 WordPress makes it easy to manage essential features of your website like web content, designs and even advanced animations with least knowledge on complex programming.
 It completely describes the phrase Content Management System.
 The only downer about WordPress is that it uses PHP.
 PHP is becoming obsolete day by day so it is hard to find great developers.
 However, it is easy to find cheap developers.
 Moreover, WordPress has recently moved to a core coded in React.
 There are rumours that the complete framework may be migrated too which is good news for the community.

 Usually, the clients ask me to create a website for them and I prefer going with WordPress being an easy option saving lots of time.
-A basic website takes a couple days at max to design.
+A basic website takes a couple of days at max to design.
 Moreover, its popularity is not going anywhere for at least a decade ahead and is worth learning even in 2021.